 Another told me that you feel more Jewish than ever, but strain with friends and allies challenging you to defend a caricature of Israel because you are Jewish.
 We are #StrongerTogether, but don't fit in.

-A third told me that you are angry that the world holds Israel to an absurd double standard: no country would accept terror regimes bent on its destruction, cynically using their own people as pawns to blame Israel for their misery.
+A third told me that you are angry that the world holds Israel to an absurd double standard.
+No country would accept terror regimes bent on its destruction, cynically using their own people as pawns to blame Israel for their misery.
 We are #StrongerTogether, but indignant.

 A fourth told me that the Mideast drama doesn't really affect you.
 You respect what others say and feel, but it doesn't much land for you as an American.
 We are #StrongerTogether, but don't feel connected.

-Antisemitism weaponizes this core of our creed – that spiritually, we are collectively responsible.
-Our moral power stands in this truth, which is our strength and calling.
-When Cain killed Abel and snidely asked if he was his brother's keeper, the correct answer was "yes."
-We must love the downtrodden and defenseless, because we were.
-We are to love the stranger – ha-ger, Hagar – for we were strangers.
+We must love the downtrodden and defenseless, because we have been downtrodden and defenseless.
+We are to love the stranger – ha-ger, Hagar – because we were strangers.
 As Shai Held teaches, our command is to love, not to be loved.
 As my colleague Mike Moskowitz puts it, justice never is about just us.

-Herein lie the two philosophical sources of our conflicted feelings about Jewish life after October 7.
-First, who we are morally seems to clash with who we are collectively, which is divided here and in Israel.
-Second, hate fuels the world's most twisted geopolitics.
-The Gaza crisis spotlights both, and we must be clear about both if we are to stand in our moral power and truly be #StrongerTogether.
+Herein lie the two philosophical sources of our conflicted feelings about Jewish life after October 7 – and most of the conflicted feelings percolating among us.
+First, who we are morally seems to clash with who we are collectively, which is divided both here and in Israel.
+Second, hatred fuels the Mideast's twisted geopolitics, which are the world's most twisted geopolitics by most any fair account and regardless of one's politics or perspectives.

 Recently my colleague Jay Michaelson ran an opinion piece on some of the implications: